 The way obesity comes into play with sleep apnea is that the fatty tissue that has built up around the neck affects the neck muscles and soft palate, and even the little flap in the back of your throat called the uvula.
 When you go to sleep all the muscles relax and the weight of the fatty tissue closes off your airway.

 This can eventually lead to respiratory failure and could be fatal.
 It doesn’t happen often, but it does happen.
 Obesity causes many health problems, sleep apnea is just one of them.
 A healthy diet and regular exercise are very important if you want to stay fit and well.
 Losing excess weight can help cure your sleep apnea.

-Losing just 10% of your total body fat you can help decrease the seriousness of your sleep apnea by 30%.
+Losing just 10% of your total body fat can help decrease the seriousness of your sleep apnea by 30%.
 The more you lose the better off you will be.
-When you get to your ideal weight or even just meet your weight loss goal you may find that sleep apnea isn’t a problem for you anymore.
+When you get to your ideal weight, or even just meet your weight loss goal, you may find that sleep apnea isn’t a problem for you anymore.

 Talk to your doctor about starting a diet and exercise program.
-If you haven’t been very active for a while then you may just have to start walking or swimming or walking in a swimming pool.
+If you haven’t been very active for a while then you may just have to start walking or swimming or even walking in a swimming pool.
 Easy enough, right?
-Combine the exercise with a low carb diet and you will start losing the weight in no time.
+Combine the exercise with a low-carb diet and you will start losing weight in no time.